mchozhang/SinsOnTwitter/README.md

 use this to start searching tweets in the background. <u>Need to configure search query in collect_sin_search .py before start.</u> Will use default database defined in constants.py

+<b>process_existing_tweet_db</b><br>
+use this to process the exisiting tweet database, to 1.build a word index database, 2.write extra information into tweets

 <b>run with arguments</b><br>
 you can run collect_sin_streaming.py and collect_sin_search with
 arguments: <br>